 Not everyone can afford a home with a separate Family Room.
-If you’re like many modern homeowners who are raising a family, it’s essential that your main living space is kid-friendly — and this sometimes means that style and polish are sacrificed in favor of functionality.
-Fortunately, those who find themselves longing for a bit more of a pulled-together look do have design options available.
-Following are just three of the many ways that you can retain the kid-friendly aspects of your living room while cultivating an ambiance pleasing to adults.
+If you’re like many modern homeowners who are raising a family, it’s essential that your main living space is kid-friendly — and this sometimes means that style and polish need to be sacrificed in favor of functionality.
+Fortunately, those who find themselves longing for a bit more of a “pulled-together” look have design options available!
+The following are just three of the many ways that you can retain the kid-friendly aspects of your living room while cultivating an ambiance pleasing to adults.

 Use Hidden Storage

 The presence of toys, puzzles, games and books make any living room look messy.
 Hidden storage provides a place for these items to be quickly put away when the time comes for the adults to use the room.
-Chairs, couches, end and coffee tables with drawers under them pull double duty, baskets hung on the wall or a nice chest contribute to an attractive aesthetic while providing a place to stash toys and other items.
+Chairs, couches, end tables and coffee tables with drawers under them are doing double duty.
+Baskets hung on the wall or a nice chest contribute to an attractive aesthetic while providing a place to stash toys and other items.
 All of these make it super easy to transform the play area into an adult living room in just a few minutes.